HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/servers/new-hpovserverprofiletemplate.md

 ```

-Create a BL Gen9 UEFI Server Profile template with Ethernet and FC connections, local storage, SAN Storage and BIOS Settings, then pipe to `Wait-HPOVTaskComplete`.
+Create a BL Gen9 UEFI Server Profile template with Ethernet and FC connections, local storage, SAN Storage and BIOS Settings, then pipe to Wait-HPOVTaskComplete.

 ## Parameters